 It can be difficult to devote time each day, week or month to self-care activities, from our busy 9-5 jobs or entrepreneurial schedules that keep us ‘on’ all the time, to being an involved father and husband – where is the time?

-Here Are a Few Strategies on Making Time and Self-Care Activities –
+Here Are a Few Strategies on Making Time For Self-Care Activities –

 Wake Up 15 Minutes Earlier